smartsdk/dataModels/OpenHealthContext/Questionnaire/README.md

 ## Description

-Set of questions regarding the physical test performance.
+Set of questions regarding a specific topic.

 ## Examples of use